MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-admin/minecraft-server-admin.md

 ---
 # `@minecraft/server-admin` Module

 Contains types related to administering a Bedrock Dedicated Server.
 These types allow for the configuration of variables and secrets in JSON files in the Bedrock Dedicated Server folder.
-These types cannot be used on Minecraft clients.
+These types cannot be used on Minecraft clients or within Minecraft Realms.

 > [!CAUTION]
 > This module is still in pre-release.
 It may change or it may be removed in future releases.